mikeljaspe/mfn-web-framework/README.md

 </p>
 <h4>Before you start using this framework follow this few steps:</h4>
 <ol>
-    <li>Simply copy index.php and src folder inside the mfn-web-framework folder to your project root folder.</li>
+    <li>Simply copy index.php and src folder inside the mwf folder to your project root folder.</li>
     <li>Change all the information needed for your project in config.php inside engine folder.</li>
     <li>Open your browser and go to the page domain or ip where your root project are running.</li>
     <li>If you see the welcome page then everything is working fine and ready for your very easy web development experience.</li>